 Returning Birds to the Wild

-When handling a bird, use gloves to avoid injury from its talons and beak; a towel or blanket temporarily thrown over the bird may allow easier handling.
-Place the raptor in a cardboard box slightly larger than the bird itself or in a suitable-sized pet carrier.
+Use gloves and a towel or blanket to cover the bird.
+Place the raptor in a cardboard box or plastic bin slightly larger than the bird itself.
 Never put a wild bird in a wire cage, because of the possibility of damage to its feathers.

-Each year, the Raptor Center receives approximately200 birds that require emergency care.
-With only one permanent staff member, we are unable to pick up every bird that needs our help.
-The best way you can help an injured raptor is to transport the bird directly to the Raptor Center.
-This allows us to optimize the care for each individual bird to the fullest extent possible.
+The Raptor Center receives approximately 200 annually birds that require emergency care.
+The best way you can help an injured raptor is to transport the bird directly to the center.
+This allows us to optimize the care for each bird.

 If you find other wildlife that needs help, Brukner Nature Center, located in Troy, accepts songbirds, waterfowl, reptiles, and most mammals.
 They can be reached at 937-698-6493.